InvoiceFox/CebelcaBIZ-WooCommerce/README.md

 ##WooCommerce InvoiceFox integration

-This is a first version of WooCommerce plugin that automatically adds clients and creates invoices every time your WooCommerce orders are marked "completed".
+This is a WooCommerce plugin that can, based on an Order add client, invoice, pro forma invoice or inventory sales order to InvoiceFox/Cebelca.biz.
+You can also mark invoice paid from Order page and check if ordered items are on inventory (in case you are using an invoicefox inventory module).

 ###Status

-The first alpha version.
+Used.

 ###Install & setup

-* Copy the *woocomm-invfox* folder to *./wordpress/wp-content/plugins/*.
+* Copy the *woocommerce-invoicefox* folder to *./wordpress/wp-content/plugins/*.
 * Go to *admin > plugins > installed plugins* and Activate *WooCommerce+InvoiceFox*.
-* Press *edit* on the plugin page or open the invfox-woocomm/invfox-woocomm.php file and setup your API_KEY and API_DOMAIN.
-You get your API key in InvoiceFox under *Access*.
-There are other setting there that you can customize.
-You can for example create preinvoices or invoices, use partial sums to separate shipping costs from products, etc...

-The setup interface for WP admin is the next thing on our roadmap.
+* Go to WooCommerce / Settings / Integration / InvoiceFox page, to set it up.

+Use

+* Open Order on WooCommerce Orders page and additional Order Actions that you get when plugin is installed:
+** Create Invoice
+** Mark invoice paid
+** Create Proforma
+** Check Items Inventory
+** Create Inventory Sales

 ###Where does this work